snapsnapturtle/jonah.ml/_posts/2016-04-24-the-forbidden-float.md

 ---
 layout: post
 title: "The Forbidden Float"
 date: 2016-04-24 21:19:47
 type: article
 ---

-**Why using float or double is such a bad idea to use for monetary operations?**
+## Why using float or double for money is such a bad idea?

-Floats and doubles cannot accurately represent the base 10 multiples we use for money.
+Because floats and doubles cannot accurately represent the base 10 multiples we use for money.
 This problem occurs in any programming language that uses native floating-point types, as it stems from how computers handle floating-point numbers by default.

+**Example:**
-**Example:** Suppose you have `$1.03` and you spend `42c`.
+Suppose you have `$1.03` and you spend `42c`.
 How much money do you have left?

 {% highlight java %}
 System.out.println(1.03 - 0.42);
->> 0.6100000000000001
+-> 0.6100000000000001
 {% endhighlight %}

-This does not look right now, does it?
+This does not look right, **does it**?

 Well, this is how an [`IEEE-754`](https://de.wikipedia.org/wiki/IEEE_754) floating-point number works:
 It dedicates a bit for the sign, a few bits to store an exponent for the base, and the rest for a